 Why Do People Relapse?

 Relapse often happens when we let down our guard.
 Things are going well.
 We’re feeling better than we have for a long time.
 Our problems seem fewer – or more manageable.
 And we begin to think we don’t need to go to another Twelve Step meeting or to call our sponsor. and hear talk about things like avoiding relapse, made easy, for us to grasp.
 We’re doing just fine, thank you.
 BUT, it’s a little white lie.
 Nothing in the universe will make a person relapse faster than not being honest with themselves.
 Who would have thought?
-You see, addiction is not about the substances as much as it is about the thinking.
+You see, compulsion is not about the substances as much as it is about the thinking.
 The mind and the neural pathways that have been created are said to be incurable.
 When ‘the’ relapse thinking starts, even on a subconscious level, patterns begin to be created by the mind.
 And the mind must create what it is tasked with.

 There are many other relapse keys, triggers or warning signs.
-The subject is super complicated and treatment development is still in its absolute infancy with regards to relapse and addiction.
+The subject is super complicated and treatment development is still in its absolute infancy with regards to relapse and obsession.
 But relapse is a part of almost all change cycles.
 We are doing well.
 Thriving.
 Then it happens and we can’t believe it:

 - “Why, drinking never even entered my mind!”